Virginia House of Delegates to meet online in 2021 as coronavirus cases rise

 With infections on the rise around the state, “the crowded offices, meeting space, and elevators in the [General Assembly office building] are factors that increase the risk of spreading COVID-19,” Virginia Health Commissioner M. Norman Oliver wrote to Filler-Corn.
 “Based on these factors, VDH, in consultation with the Richmond City Health District, strongly recommends the House of Delegates conduct the 2021 General Assembly session virtually to the greatest extent possible.”

-Recent upticks in coronavirus infections around the state led Gov. Ralph Northam (D) last Friday to announce new restrictions on public gatherings heading into Thanksgiving and the holiday season.
+Recent upticks in coronavirus infections around the state led Gov. Ralph Northam (D) on Nov.
+13 to announce new restrictions on public gatherings heading into Thanksgiving and the holiday season.

 Virginia’s seven-day average of positive tests had risen to 7.3 percent as of Monday after hitting as low as 4.7 percent in October.
-While the Southwest region is seeing the worst spikes, every area of the state is seeing rising infection rates.
+While the southwest region is seeing the worst spikes, every area of the state is seeing rising infection rates.

 Northam ordered gatherings in public spaces limited to 25 people, down from 250, and directed restaurants to stop serving alcohol at 10 p.m. and to close by midnight.

-Several members of the House of Delegates have tested positive for the coronavirus, including Del.
-Tommy Wright (R-Lunenburg), who came down with the virus shortly after the General Assembly gathered in person at the beginning of the August special session.
+Several House of Delegates members have tested positive for the coronavirus, including Del.
+Thomas C. Wright Jr. (R-Lunenburg), who came down with the virus shortly after the General Assembly gathered in person at the beginning of the August special session.

 The House had just moved its work online, and no other members reported being infected.

-Meanwhile, Filler-Corn said she is keeping her eye on recent encouraging news about the development of covid-19 vaccines.
+Meanwhile, Filler-Corn said she is keeping her eye on recent encouraging news about the development of coronavirus vaccines.

 “If things change dramatically, we can change the plans,” she said.
 “But these are the plans as of now, based on science, based on the experts and based on the information we have today.”